Social Care Care and support planning

 If you are entitled to social care, you can plan what care and support you will get from your local authority (LA).
-This is called ‘care and support planning’.
-This section explains how you can plan your care, who is involved and when you have to pay for services.
+This is called care and support planning.
+This page explains how you can plan your care, who is involved and when you have to pay for services.

 Care home fees - who pays?

 If you need residential care in a care home your local authority may ask you to pay towards the cost.
 This factsheet looks at local authority rules on charging for residential accommodation.
 This section is an overview because the rules are complicated.
 This section is for people with mental illnesses and their carers.

 This page looks at what it means to recover from a mental illness.
 We focus on personal recovery and suggest different ways that you can help your own recovery.
 Not everything on this page will help you to recover from your illness.
 But we hope that it will help you to work out what you find useful.

 You might have found it difficult to get what you want from the NHS or social services.
 Advocates can help you to express your concerns, get information and explore options for moving forward.
 This page explains more about what advocates do, how they can help you and how you can find one near you.